 How to apply to a Czech university

 The word přihláška comes from the verb “přihlásit se” (to sign up).
+How and when to apply to the University of the Czech Republic “Prihlaska”.

 This document is not only an application, but in the future also the basis for the work of the selection committee (submitting the results of tests and interviews, notes, etc.).
 The application can be submitted in writing or electronically.